-In Algorithm 1, a minimal tree is a tree that consists of a vertex and all its out-neighbors with all the edges incident from the vertex to the out-neighbors.
-Note that any acyclic graph admits such a decomposition and any two minimal trees which share common vertices are disjoint [6].
+1) Tree Covering: For any acyclic graph, we can always find a set of disjoint trees covering all its edges.
+Due to the identifiability condition in Theorem 2, it is desirable to have a covering with a minimum number of trees.
+However, this minimal covering problem is a combinatorial optimization problem, whose solution is not unique.
+Therefore, we adopt the following heuristic approach to find a locally optimal solution to the tree covering problem.
+First, \mathcal{G} is decomposed into a set of minimal trees, where a minimal tree is a tree that consists of a vertex and all its out-neighbors with all the edges leaving the vertex and entering the out-neighbors.
+Note that any acyclic graph admits such a decomposition and any two minimal trees that have no common vertices are disjoint [6].
 In Fig. 6a, a graph of 20 vertices is partitioned into 16 minimal trees indicated by different colors.
-Starting from the minimal tree covering, the merging step will reduce the total number of trees required to cover the graph.
+Starting from the minimal tree covering, we recursively merge two trees into a single tree if their union remains a tree such that the total number of trees required to cover the graph is reduced.
 For the graph in Fig. 6a, a tree covering is generated, shown in Fig. 6b, which contains only 7 disjoint trees.
-It can be verified that for this specific example, the resulting tree covering has a minimum cardinality.
+It can be verified that for this specific example, the resulting tree covering has a minimum cardinality, i.e. the number of trees in the covering is minimal.

-Remark 3.
-Note that the result of the tree covering for a given graph is dependent on the order of merging.
-The minimum covering is not always guaranteed, while the algorithm always converges to feasible tree covering.
-In [6], a particular order of merging is proposed to yield an effective solution to the minimum covering problem.
-The details, therefore, are omitted in this paper.
+Remark 4 Note that the obtained tree covering for a graph depends on the order of merging.
+While the minimum covering is not always guaranteed, the algorithm can converge to feasible tree covering.
+In [6], a heuristic graph merging algorithm is proposed to find an effective solution.
+The details are omitted in this paper.

-(2) Signal Allocation.
-A direct application of condition (a) in Theorem 2 implies that we can allocate excitation signals at the roots of the trees in the resulting covering and measure all the leaves of these trees, while the rest of the vertices in the graph can be either excited or measured. condition (a) in Theorem 2 then guarantees the generic identifiability of the model set of this acyclic network.
+2) Signal Allocation: A direct application of condition (a) in Theorem 2 implies that we can allocate excitation signals at the roots of the trees in the resulting covering and measure all the leaves of these trees, while the rest of the vertices in the graph can be either excited or measured. condition (a) in Theorem 2 then guarantees the generic identifiability of the model set of this acyclic network.

-Note that if two or more trees have a vertex in common, this shared vertex has to be a leaf of a tree and hence is required to be measured, which may lead to a set of measured roots in the trees, coinciding with $\mathcal{R} \cap \mathcal{C}$ , while the other vertices in $\mathcal{G}$ are either excited or measured.
+Note that if two or more trees have a vertex in common, this shared vertex has to be a leaf of a tree and hence is required to be measured, which may lead to a set of measured roots in the trees, coinciding with $\mathcal{R} \cap \mathcal{C}$, while the other vertices in \mathcal{G} are either excited or measured.
 For the network in Fig. 6b, the roots $\mathscr{R}t = \{2, 3, 4, 6, 7, 17, 20\}$ are to be excited, and the leaves $\mathscr{L}t = \{3, 5, 6, 7, 8, 9, 10, 11, 12, 13, 15, 16, 18\}$ are to be measured.
 The remaining vertices 1, 14, and 19 are internal vertices in the trees that can be either excited or measured.
 In this example, we choose to excite vertices 1 and 14 and measure vertex 19.
 Then, the network model set is generically identifiable due to Theorem 2.